 The ostracism of Themistokles, an architect of Greek victory at Salamis and of Athens' development into a sea power, indicates that the practice was not reserved for ideological opponents of self-rule.
 Themistokles was not a known critic of democracy.
-And though historians are always careful to highlight the anti-democratic biases of Aristotle and Plutarch, both authors identify Themistokles as a key player in the consolidation of the demos' power (Athenian Constitution 22.6; Plutarch, Themistokles 19.4).
-At the time of his ostracism in 470, Themistokles was locked in a contest with rivals, like Xanthippos, Aristeides and Kimon, over the course of Athenian foreign policy.
+And though historians are always careful to highlight the antidemocratic biases of Aristotle and Plutarch, both authors identify Themistokles as a key player in the consolidation of the demos' power (Athenian Constitution 22.6; Plutarch 1914c, Themistokles 19.4).22 At the time of his ostracism in 470, Themistokles was locked in a contest with rivals, like Xanthippos, Aristeides, and Kimon, over the course of Athenian foreign policy.
 He believed that Sparta constituted the primary challenge to Athens.
 They rated Persian influence in Ionia a greater priority (Frost 1968, 186).
-Despite his democratic-leanings, Themistokles was not an average citizen.
+Despite his democratic leanings, Themistokles was not an average citizen.
 He was an aristocrat who masterminded several military triumphs.
 And during his time at the center of Athenian political life he also built a great fortune, one he famously deployed to extend his influence and reputation.
 Given these facts, the ostracism of Themistokles should reinforce our understanding of the Kleisthenic reforms.
-A leading political competitor, he possessed substantial sources of clout that were independent of the people.
+As a leading political competitor, he possessed substantial sources of clout that were independent of the people.

-The trajectories of two of Athens' most influential fifth-century leaders-Kimon and Perikles-also support the anti-monopolistic understanding of Athenian legitimate opposition.
+The trajectories of two of Athens' most influential fifth-century leaders-Kimon and Perikles-also support the antimonopolistic understanding of Athenian legitimate opposition.
 Kimon and Perikles occupy central places in the polis' history.
 And their similarities extend beyond their exalted historical status.
 Both led troops into war.
 Both were leading politicians in the new Kleisthenic regime.
 Both hailed from aristocratic stock.
 But Kimon was ostracized, while Perikles was not.
 According to Aristotle and Plutarch, what chiefly distinguished the two figures were their wealth and the ability to channel that wealth into influence.
-"Kimon possessed a kingly fortune," Aristotle reported. "[He] maintained many of the members of his deme, for any member of the deme Laciadae who wished could come to him every day and receive adequate maintenance, and all his estates were unfenced so that anyone who wished could help himself to fruit."
-Kimon's beneficence extended to the city as whole.
-He played a key role in the building of Athens' long wall, ensuring the polis' access to the sea.
-Perikles' resources, by contrast, were "not adequate to match such liberality" (Athenian Constitution 27.3).
+"Kimon possessed a kingly fortune," Aristotle reported.
+"He maintained many of the members of his deme, for any member of